allmaps/allmaps.github.io/src/routes/+page.md

       All that's needed to start georeferencing an image with <a href="https://editor.allmaps.org/">Allmaps Editor</a> is the URL of a <a href="https://iiif.io/api/image/3.0/#22-image-information-request-uri-syntax">IIIF Image</a> or <a href="https://iiif.io/api/presentation/3.0/#52-manifest">IIIF Manifest</a>.
 You don't need to create an account or to first download and import images.
     </p>
     <p>
       And <a href="https://viewer.allmaps.org/">Allmaps Viewer</a> only needs the URL of a Georeference Annotation to warp a map.
-Both tools are simple static sites and don't need a no database or GIS infrastructure to run — just a IIIF server.
+Both tools are simple static sites and don't need a database or GIS infrastructure to run — just a IIIF server.
 They function by referencing IIIF images or Georeference Annotations in their URL.
 This makes it easy to share maps and georeference data on the internet.
     </p>
   </Card>